-Dr. Thielens was a recipient of the Joseph James Morrissey Memorial Award issued by the Bioelectromagnetics Society and the European Bio Electromagnetics Association in 2013.
-He received the 2015 International Union of Radio Science [Union Radio-Scientifique Internationale or (URSI)] Young Scientist Award.
-Dr. Thielens also won the Alessandro Chiabrera Award for Excellence in Bioelectromagnetics at BioEM 2019 in Montpellier, France.
-This prize has the purpose to keep alive Prof. Chiabrera’s memory and scientific legacy, as well as to foster excellence in the Bioelectromagnetics community, by giving recognition to outstanding scientific contributions from early stage researchers.
+Dr. Thielens is the recipient of the Joseph James Morrissey Memorial Award issued by the Bioelectromagnetics Society (BEMS) and the European Bio Electromagnetics Association (EBEA) in June 2013.
+He received the 2015 International Union of Radio Science (Union Radio-Scientifique Internationale or URSI) young scientist award.
+He also received the Alessandro Chiabrera Award in 2019, granted by the EBEA.
+He is the co-recipient of four additional publication, thesis supervision, and presentation awards granted between 2017-2021.